gaseri/website/docs/en/teaching/materials/llvm-clang.md

 !!! example "Assignment"
     Compare the LLVM IR produced by different optimization levels and see if you can observe the optimizations performed.

 From now on, we will treat Clang's code generation as a black box and modify only the optimization steps in LLVM.
-A good starting point to delve into the inner workings of Clang's code generation is the [LLVM Target-Independent Code Generator section](https://llvm.org/docs/CodeGenerator.html) contained in the the official documentation.
+A good starting point to delve into the inner workings of Clang's code generation is [the LLVM Target-Independent Code Generator section](https://llvm.org/docs/CodeGenerator.html) contained in [the official documentation](https://llvm.org/docs/).